-- Long term development skills under the PLLUSS® Curriculum
+- Long term development skills under the PLLUSS[®] Curriculum

 - The Engagement Profile

 - Learning needs

 - PEP targets

 - Preferred activities, people and locations

-- Restrictive Behaviour support needs
+- Behaviour support needs

-- Therapy support
+- Therapeutic support

-Each child will have an annual review of their EHCP.
+Each child will has an annual review of their EHCP.

-The Loddon School® will also offer pupils access to the AQA awards unit and for the 16-19 pupils the ASDAN programme of study.
+The Loddon School[®] also offers pupils access to the AQA awards unit.
 The School offers opportunities to access the Arts via Artsmark accreditation as well as Forest schools and The National Gardening awards.